rashmirrajashekara/docs/product-guides/Foundational & Workload Security.md

 ## Workload Agent

-The Workload Agent is the component responsible for handling all of the functions needed for Workload Confidentiality for virtual machines and Docker containers on a physical server.
-The Workload Agent uses libvirt hooks to identify VM lifecycle events (VM start, stop, hibernate, etc), and intercepts those events to perform needed functions like requesting decryption keys, creation and deletion of encrypted LUKS volumes, using the TPM to unseal decryption keys, etc. The WLA also includes the Docker SecureOverlay Driver that performs analogous functionality for Docker containers.
+The Workload Agent is the component responsible for handling all of the functions needed for Workload Confidentiality for virtual machines and containers on a physical server.
+The Workload Agent uses libvirt hooks to identify VM lifecycle events (VM start, stop, hibernate, etc), and intercepts those events to perform needed functions like requesting decryption keys, creation and deletion of encrypted LUKS volumes, using the TPM to unseal decryption keys, etc. The WLA also performs analogous functionality for containers.